Brown-University-Library/bell/README.md

     - accession-numbers with pids imply checking to see if fedora metadata needs to be updated
     - status:
         - done 2017-06-28; shows 97 accession-numbers without pids
-        - rerun 2017-06-29 after new metadata file from J.C.; shows 97 accession-numbers without pids
+        - rerun 2017-06-29 after new metadata file from J.C.; shows 97 accession-numbers without pids (one changed pid from previous list)

 - make metadata-only list
     - tasks/metadata.run_metadata_only_lister()